isl-org/OpenBot/policy/README.md

 You can also install pydot (`pip install pydot`) and graphviz ([see instructions](https://graphviz.gitlab.io/download/)) if you want to visualize the the network architecture.

 If you want to use the [WebApp](#web-app) for data collection and training, you need to install the following dependencies in addition.
+(On Mac, the `brotlipy` package is currently broken on pip, so you need to install it first using conda: `conda install brotlipy=0.7`)

 ```bash
 pip install -r requirements_web.txt
 ```

-### Manual setup
+### Essential packages

-If you prefer to setup the environment manually, here is a list of the dependencies:
+For reference and troubleshooting, below is a list of the essential packages.

+Training:

 - [tensorflow](https://pypi.org/project/tensorflow/)
 - [jupyter notebook](https://pypi.org/project/notebook/)